 9.3 Twelve Interactions

 A series of animations created in response to Tom Kitwood's twelve positive interactions of Person-Centred Care (Kitwood 1999).
 Animations presented were created using a range of techniques, cel animation, motion graphics, 3D animation, and dynamic simulations.
-Each short animation depicts a response to the relational relationship quoted above.
+Each short animation is a response to the relational approaches, quoted directly from Kitwood.

 Here a man or woman who has dementia is being acknowledged as a person, known by name, affirmed in his or her own uniqueness.
 Recognition may be achieved in a simple act of greeting, or in a careful listening over a long period - perhaps as a person describes an earlier part of his or her life.
 Recognition, though, is never purely verbal, and it need not involve words at all.
 One of the profoundest acts of recognition is simply the direct contact of the eyes.

 The characteristic feature of this type of interaction is that people who have dementia are being consulted about their preferences, desires and needs, rather than being conformed to others' assumptions.
 Much negotiation takes place over simple everyday issues, such as wether a person feels ready to get up, or have a meal, or go outdoors.
 Skilled negotiation takes into account the anxieties and insecurities that often pervade the lives of people with dementia, and the slower rate at which they handle information.
 Negotiation gives even highly dependent people some degree of control over the care that they receive, and puts power back into their hands.